ttvgd/ste-tracklist/README.md

 ## About track durations

 Track durations can be a challenge.
 Often durations include several seconds of silence at the end of the track.
 This can easily make tracks that are actually the same appear different.
 When possible, I have checked the digital editions of tracks in my possesion for the actual durations.
-This means that you will find tracks where the duration I list is not necessary similar to what is either printed on the album or what your preferred streaming app or player of digital files state.
+This means that you will find tracks where the duration I list is not necessary similar to what is either printed on the album or what your preferred streaming app, player of digital files state, at Discogs or Saint Etienne Disco.
+Then again, only tracks that seem similar but with slight differences have been checked in detail, all other track durations are given as stated.
 I have also tried to take into considation any intro or outro samples or other artifacts that might appear.

 ## Sorting

 Pedantic corner: Sorting is done according to the actual spelling, which means that "a" and "the" are part of the sorting.
-If you don't like it, well…

 ---